iamlohit/iamlohit.github.io/docs/_posts/2022-07-28-my-first-blog-post.markdown

                         - Routers are configured to alter queing of traffic with respect to the markings on the packet.
                         - Only takes effect at time of congestion.

+                1.5 Should the control-plane be centralised or decentralised ?
+                Sol.
+Traditionally:
+                        - Circuit Switched Networks: Centralised Control Plane
+                        - Packet Switches Networks: Distributed Control Plane Recent Attempts to use Centralised Control-Plane with Packet switched networks:
+                        1. ForCES - Retrired 2015.
+                        2. Open Flow - Began 2006.
+                            Idea: A standard API that allows applications to direcly install entried in FIB of forwarding device, rather than in RIB, without code modification to the Data-Plane/Forwardaing Devices (Since they can be multi-vendor)
+                            Reality: - Picked up by Vendors as Features.
+                                     - Many controllers created by Vendors for their own since products.
+                                     - Original idea of Open-Model left to the community.

+                1.6 What is network complexity ?
+Can it be "solved" ?
+                Sol.
+Further Fundamental Questions to ask:
+                        - Why so complex ?
+                            - Complexity is nessecary to deal with Uncertainity involved in difficult to solve problems.
+                            - In any complex system, there will exists sets of three-way Tradeoffs Model:
+                                - State: The information carried by the system.
+                                - Optimization: Making somthing faster/efficient.
+                                - Surface: Interaction Surface.
+The points at which two systems interact.
+                            - If you have not found the tradeoffs, you have not looked hard enough, is a good rule of thumb to follow in all engineering work.

+                        - What is policy ?
+                            - Any configuration that increases the strech of the network.
+                            - Strech is hard to actually measure in the network, since its per source/destination pair.
+                            - Strech of a network is defined as the degree of difference between shortest path and the desired path of packet.
+                            - Shortest path is not always the best path.

+                            - Why do we need policy then ?
+                                - To avoid choking the shortest path.
+                                - To make efficient use of multi-paths.
+                                - Eg: PBR, Traffic-Engineering